ProximoBinks/RenewableConceptDriftEnergyForecasting/README.md

 These metrics demonstrate significant improvements in forecasting accuracy, showcasing the hybrid model's effectiveness.

-## Concept Drift Detection
+## Concept Drift Detection and Retraining

+### Concept Drift Detection

-Concept drift, or changes in data patterns over time, is detected using:
+Concept drift refers to the change in the underlying data distribution over time, which can affect model performance.
+This project uses:

-- **Kolmogorov-Smirnov (KS) Test:** Identifies changes in distribution.
+- **Kolmogorov-Smirnov (KS) Test:** To identify changes in distribution.
-- **Wasserstein Distance:** Measures the magnitude of distributional changes.
+- **Wasserstein Distance:** To measure the magnitude of distributional changes.

+### Retraining on Drift Detection

+Upon detecting concept drift, the model undergoes a retraining process to adapt to the new data patterns.
+This involves:

+- **Windowing Technique:** Using a fixed-size window of the most recent data to retrain the model periodically, ensuring the model remains responsive to the latest data trends.
+- **Retraining:** Updating the GRU and XGBoost components of the hybrid model with new data to maintain accuracy and relevance.

-These methods ensure the model remains accurate and relevant as data evolves.
+This process ensures that the model continues to provide accurate forecasts even as the data evolves over time.

 ## Ethical Considerations